esciencecenter-digital-skills/research-software-support/modules/softwaremanagementplans/index.md

 category: Reusability
 order: 21
 author: eScience Center
-description: Writing a Software Management Plan will help you to think ahead about important steps in software management.
+abstract: Writing a Software Management Plan will help you to think ahead about important steps in software management.
 thumbnail: "thumbnail-smp.jpg"
 visibility: visible
 ---